DataScienceSpecialization/courses/06_StatisticalInference/07_Asymptopia/index.md

   - with standard deviation equal to the standard error of the mean
   - CLT gives no guarantee that $n$ is large enough
-- Taking the mean and adding and subtracting the relevant normal quantile yields a confidence interval for the mean
+- Taking the mean and adding and subtracting the relevant normal quantile times the SE yields a confidence interval for the mean
-  - Adding and subtracting 2 ses works for 95% intervals
+  - Adding and subtracting 2 SEs works for 95% intervals
 - Confidence intervals get wider as the coverage increases (why?)
 - Confidence intervals get narrower with less variability or